 Pretty sure peanut butter and chocolate is one of the best combinations ever invented.

 Whoever came up with it probably deserves the nobel peace prize.

 Buckeyes always remind me of the holidays and cookie trays but really there is never a wrong time to enjoy them!

 - Like homemade peanut butter cups, but easier!

 - Ready to enjoy in 30 minutes or so.

 I can almost guarantee you, whoever you share these with, will have no idea they’re made healthy with just a few basic ingredients.

-To be honest, I am not even sure what’s in a traditional buckeye recipe, I just knew I needed to make a healthier version for you!
+To be honest, I am not even sure what’s in a traditional buckeye recipe, I just knew I needed to make a simple and healthier version for you!